 Growth Opportunities in the Commercial Telematics Market

-As commercial insurance telematics continues to dramatically reshape the insurance sector by delivering profitable growth through unlocking the opportunities that exist within an insurers existing customer base and new market segments, it is also clear that commercial fleet managers typically shop for insurance rather than telematics solutions.
-Once they do opt for a telematics solution, they tend to have more engagement with the policyholder because of the ongoing commitment to hardware and training.
-Fleet telematics providers can generally expect seven or more years of commitment once a policy is written.
+As commercial insurance telematics continues to dramatically reshape the insurance sector by delivering profitable growth through unlocking the opportunities that exist within an insurers existing customer base and new market segments, it is also clear that commercial fleet managers no longer view telematics as a big brother technology.
+Fleet operators now shop for insurance with telematics capabilities.
+Once fleet operators do opt for a telematics-based insurance solution, insurers tend to have more engagement with the policyholder because of the ongoing commitment to hardware and training.
+Commercial insurance telematics providers can now expect seven or more years of commitment once a policy is written.
 Insurance carriers offering telematics gain an opportunity to attract and retain the lower-risk fleet operators by becoming first-to-market leaders.
 Carriers slow to adopt a telematics program can expect to be left with higher-risk operators.
 The greater value of commercial insurance telematics, however, is the accrued data that leads to a fuller picture of driving behaviors, risk factors, and operational hazards, all of which can help more accurately price policy premiums to improve profitability.

 As more insurance organizations and fleet operators embrace the benefits of commercial UBI and telematics, the abundance of data and accumulating intelligence on operational costs and risk management will continue to grow, resulting in policy improvements and greater safety and efficiency in fleet operations.